eyeC-DevSecOps-project/.github/profile/README.md

 > *"Turning the invisible into actionable defense.
 A Closed-Loop Security Trilogy."*

-# 🛰️ The eyeC Project: A Closed-Loop Security Trilogy
 > **"Turning the kernel-level invisible into actionable defense."**

 The **eyeC Project** is an integrated cybersecurity ecosystem designed to demonstrate mastery over the full incident lifecycle: from **Adversary Emulation** to **Automated Kernel-Level Response**.

 ---